top of page

 Teaching Reading: Why Repetition Matters—and Why Interspersing Thinking Works

 When we teach reading, the goal is not for students to follow a routine.
 The goal is to develop readers who think, make meaning, and build knowledge from text.
-That starts with a shift: Start with the understanding you want students to reach.
+Understanding the Goal of Reading Instruction That starts with a shift: Start with the understanding you want students to reach.
 Then ask: What kind of thinking will get them there—and what do I already know that I can draw on to support that thinking?
 This one shift changes everything.
-Repetition Matters—but Not in Isolation Teachers often ask: “How many times
+Repetition Matters—but Not in Is

 Francine Swickheimer